qw4990/index_advisor/README.md

 In online mode, Index Advisor will directly access your TiDB instance, so you need to ensure the following conditions:

-- The TiDB version needs to be higher than v6.5.x or v7.1.x or v7.2, so that the `Hypo Index` feature can be used.
+- The TiDB version needs to be higher than v7.2, so that the `Hypo Index` feature can be used.
 - Index Advisor will read the query information from `Statement Summary` (if the query file is not manually specified), so you need to ensure that the `Statement Summary` feature has been enabled and the `tidb_redact_log` feature has been disabled, otherwise the query cannot be obtained from it.

 The following is an example of using online mode: